This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 What about Vegan?

 Just because something is called Cruelty-Free, doesn’t always mean it’s Vegan.
 And vice versa.

 Cruelty-Free only refers to no animal testing, while Vegan means formulated without animal products.

 Some brands are Cruelty-Free, but not Vegan.

 And some are Vegan, but not Cruelty-Free.

 Another important distinction to know is, Vegan in cosmetics can refer to an entire brand is 100% Vegan, or a specific product is Vegan.

 Is The Quick Flick Vegan?

-All of The Quick Flick’s products are 100% vegan and don’t contain any animal-derived ingredients or by-products.
+⭐️ The Quick Flick is a 100% vegan brand.
+All their products are vegan, and are formulated without any animal-derived ingredients or by-products.